bmenendez/Advent-of-OR-2025/advent_of_or_nextmvified/README.md

-# Portfolio Rebalancing - Nextmv-ified
+# Advent of OR - Nextmv-ified

 ## Run the executable decision model